benders5e/benders5e/waterbender.md

 #### Ice Encasing
 *Cost: 3 chi*
 You make a ranged attack to hurl a sphere of water at a target.
-The sphere must be 1 foot in diameter for a medium or smaller creature and an an additional foot in diameter for each size above medium.
+The sphere must be 1 foot in diameter for a Medium or smaller creature and an an additional foot in diameter for each size above Medium.

 On a hit, the target's head is encased in ice and it starts suffocating.
 Each turn the creature ends with its head still encased in ice, it takes 2d6 cold damage.